-The following optional add-on tests can be ordered with the GI-MAP.
+There are 3 optional add-on tests that can be ordered with the GI-MAP.

 Zonulin

 Zonulin is a protein that opens intercellular tight junctions in the gut lining (the connections between epithelial cells that make up the gastrointestinal lining).
 Zonulin increases intestinal permeability in the jejunum and ileum and is considered a biomarker for barrier permeability.